What makes our Storytelling Festival so special?

 6. For All Ages

-Many people think storytelling is just for kids but this festival believes that everyone loves a good story and has more events for adults than children.
-It sees stories as always fresh, some comical, some deeply serious, dealing with adult themes such as love, loss, betrayal but also timorous beasties.
-Recent years has seen the Festival tackle some weighty subjects such as in 2015 when that year’s theme 'Stories without Borders' saw the remarkable show 'Iran vs Israel' take audiences by storm.
+Many people think storytelling is just for kids, but this festival believes that everyone loves a good story and has more events for adults than children.
+It sees stories as always fresh, some comical, some deeply serious, dealing with adult themes such as love, loss, betrayal, but also timorous beasties.
+Recent years have seen the Festival tackle some weighty subjects such as in 2015 when that year’s theme 'Stories without Borders' saw the remarkable show 'Iran vs Israel' take audiences by storm.

 7. Out And About